slypy/automated-payroll/CONTRIBUTING.md

-# only selected members can contribute this
+# Only selected contributors can contribute this